Real world answers for real world problems

 - Achieve personal and professional goals

-Peer Learning Circles are now accepting members for meetings at the Chester County Community Foundation in West Chester!
+Now accepting members for virtual meetings.
 Interested?
-Download, complete and return the Learning Circle Application to be considered for a Circle.
+Download, complete, and return the Learning Circle Application to be considered for a Peer Learning Circle.

 Questions?
 Email Stephenie Stevens at email@example.com